PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next compatible repeated evidence family before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## SiNet SE-FC/Gather shared-summary characterization

+The next selected family is the duplicated fallback and absolute-final SiNet/SE-FC/Gather cleanup.
+Each site currently owns a tensor snapshot, one SiNet shuffle-tail result, the ordered SE-FC/Gather pair results, and a rewrite-or-prune reconciliation condition.
+The ModelIR and layout-state arguments remain path-specific.

+The focused contract fixes the two current sequences, exact arguments, predecessor/successor boundaries, reconciliation semantics, and retained raw pair helper.
+One strict xfail requires a pass-module `run_sinet_se_fc_gather_summary(context)` owner and one merged stats mapping at each lowerer site.

+Sequential validation under core-only `uv` completed with `407 passed, 1 xfailed in 19.96s` across the new characterization and related SE-FC/Gather, fallback, terminal-layout, core runtime, phase-store, and architecture contracts.
+The sole expected failure is the unimplemented shared summary owner.
+Targeted Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the shared owner and these two compatible sites, preserve the raw pair helper and every other caller, update owner-aware structural/runtime contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.